 Tourism is one of the main businesses in Florida.
 Influx of tourists leads to the generation of a large amount of waste products.
-In 2010, 29 million tons of waste was generated in this state.
-Eighty million tourists and 18 millions residents were responsible for the generation of this waste.
+In 2017, 48 million tons of landfilled waste was generated in this state.
+The tourists visiting this country and the residents were responsible for the generation of this waste.

 The attack of invasive species leads to the formation of a single-species environment, which is harmful from the point of ecological balance.
 Brazilian pepper is one such invasive plant species, known to have covered more than 700,000 acres in southern Florida.
 Other plants, like the Australian Pine, have also covered close to 400,000 acres.

 Extinction of Animal and Plant Species

 The Florida panther is an endangered species facing threat of extinction in near future.
 The manatee also faces this danger.
 Efforts taken by the federal government have, however, led to increase in the number of animals like alligators.
 These famous creatures were included in the list of endangered animals in 1977, which led to increase in their population.